-- (1) A primary school's principal may enrol a child at the school if the child will be at least 6 years on 31 December in the proposed year of attendance at the school. - (2) Despite subsection (1), a primary school's principal may enrol a child at the school, regardless of the child's age, if the principal's supervisor is satisfied the child would be disadvantaged educationally by not attending a primary school. - (3) This section applies subject to chapter 8 of the Act.
+- (1) A State school's, or non-State school's, principal may only enrol a child in a year of schooling from years 1 to 7 at the school if the child will be at least 6 years on 31 December in the proposed year of attendance at the school. - (2) Despite subsection (1), a State school's principal may enrol a child in a year of schooling from years 1 to 7 at the school, regardless of the child's age, if the principal's supervisor is satisfied the child is ready to be enrolled in the year of schooling, having regard to the child's attributes.